 DR: Yes.
 There was investment by most of the institutes into the web.
 Some invested far more heavily than others.
 Collectively, there’s a lot of people out there now who are, you know, official webmasters, and there are web teams, and have a lot of web support contracts, so I’m sure if you added it all up, it would be a considerable amount of resources that are utilized.

 VH: Now, you noted in your information that you provided for me that 1998 was a period of rapid expansion of content, and in 1999, the WAG, or Web Authority Group?

 VH: Web Authors Group, I’m sorry, was established.
 Is there a link here between the rapid expansion of content?
 Tell me what happened there.

-DR: Yeah, well I’m glad you asked that, because it gives me a chance to -- at least in one place, debunk, maybe, some confusion.
-There were always -- was confusion about these different groups that we had.
+DR: Yeah, well, I’m glad you asked that, because it gives me a chance to at least in one place debunk, maybe, some confusion.
+There was confusion about these different groups that we had.
 There was the WIG, the WAG, and [laughter] the Worldwide Web Coordinating Committee.

 VH: Okay, the WIG, the WAG, and the Worldwide Web Coordinating Committee.
 All right, you’re going to explain all these.

 DR: All right.
 The WIG was the Web Interest Group.
 That was set up by -- oh, gee, what’s her name?
 Dale --

 VH: Yes.
 In CIT.